kostasthanos/Covid-19-Greece/README.md

 In the second dataframe we use data until yesterday (- 1 day) because the temperature data are not yet available.

-The sources that been used to extract the data are :
+The sources been used to extract the data are :
 1. https://covid19.gov.gr/covid19-live-analytics/
 2. https://en.wikipedia.org/wiki/COVID-19_pandemic_in_Greece
 3. http://www.meteoacharnes.gr/statistika/datasummary.htm